Lokua/lattice/README.md

 ## Requirements

+This project has been developed on MacOS, though I'm sure most of it would work on other platforms.
 This project requires or optionally needs:

 - Rust
 - Git LFS for screenshot storage (perhaps this is optional?
 I'm not too familiar